Aristotelianism: Western Europe

 William of Moerbeke (c.
 1215–1286) undertook a complete translation of the works of Aristotle or, for some portions, a revision of existing translations.
 He was the first translator of the Politics (c.
 1260) from Greek into Latin.
 Many copies of Aristotle in Latin then in circulation were assumed to have been influenced by Averroes, who was suspected of being a source of philosophical and theological errors found in the earlier translations of Aristotle.
 Such claims were without merit, however, as the Alexandrian Aristotelianism of Averroes followed "the strict study of the text of Aristotle, which was introduced by Avicenna, [because] a large amount of traditional Neoplatonism was incorporated with the body of traditional Aristotelianism".

 Albertus Magnus (c.
 1200–1280) was among the first medieval scholars to apply Aristotle's philosophy to Christian thought.
 He produced paraphrases of most of the works of Aristotle available to him.
 He digested, interpreted and systematized the whole of Aristotle's works, gleaned from the Latin translations and notes of the Arabian commentators, in accordance with Church doctrine.
 His efforts resulted in the formation of a Christian reception of Aristotle in the Western Europe.
 Albertus did not repudiate Plato.
 In that, he belonged to the dominant tradition of philosophy that preceded him, namely the "concordist tradition", which sought to harmonize Aristotle with Plato through interpretation (see for example Porphyry's On Plato and Aristotle Being Adherents of the Same School).
 Albertus famously wrote:

 Thomas Aquinas (1225–1274), the pupil of Albertus Magnus, wrote a dozen commentaries on the works of Aristotle.
 Thomas was emphatically Aristotelian, he adopted Aristotle's analysis of physical objects, his view of place, time and motion, his proof of the prime mover, his cosmology, his account of sense perception and intellectual knowledge, and even parts of his moral philosophy.
 The philosophical school that arose as a legacy of the work of Thomas Aquinas was known as Thomism, and was especially influential among the Dominicans, and later, the Jesuits.

 Using Albert's and Thomas's commentaries, as well as Marsilius of Padua's Defensor pacis, 14th-century scholar Nicole Oresme translated Aristotle's moral works into French and wrote extensively comments on them.

 Modern era

 After retreating under criticism from modern natural philosophers, the distinctively Aristotelian idea of teleology was transmitted through Wolff and Kant to Hegel, who applied it to history as a totality.
-Although this project was criticized by Trendelenburg and Brentano as un-Aristotelian, Hegel's influence is now often said to be responsible for an important Aristotelian influence upon Marx.
+Although this project was criticized by Trendelenburg and Brentano as un-Aristotelian, Hegel had an exceptional admiration for Aristotle who often served as an exemplar in key passages of Hegel’s work.

+Hegel's influence is now often said to be responsible for an important Aristotelian influence upon Marx.
 Postmodernists, in contrast, reject Aristotelianism's claim to reveal important theoretical truths.
 In this, they follow Heidegger's critique of Aristotle as the greatest source of the entire tradition of Western philosophy.